wangxiaohui2015/simple_backup/README.md

 # Simple Backup
-This is a simple project used to backup files based on AES-256, all informations are hided, includes file name, path, directory, etc.
+This is a simple backup and restore project used to backup files based on AES-256, all informations are hided in backup files, includes file name, path, directory, etc.

 ## Requirement
-- JDK: 17, min version >= 1.8.0
+- JDK: 17
 - Apache Maven: 3.8.1
 - OS: Linux/Windows

 ## Build
-Before this step, make sure you have configured JDK and Maven successfully.
+Before this step, make sure you have configured JDK and Maven successfully, then execute below scripts to build,

 ```
 git clone https://github.com/wangxiaohui2015/simple_backup.git